vLeov/php-chess/docs/read-moves.md

 bool(false)
 ```

-Otherwise the game would end.

-[Numeric Annotation Glyphs](https://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs) (NAGs) can optionally be used in SAN movetexts, so this is how you'd typically validate a SAN movetext using NAGs for further processing.
-Remember, the `validate()` method will throw a Chess\Exception\PlayException if the movetext is not valid.
+Text comments in curly brackets can optionally be used in SAN movetexts as well as [Numeric Annotation Glyphs](https://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs).
+The example below shows how [Chess\Play\SanPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/SanPlayTest.php) is used to validate a SAN movetext that contains NAGs.
+Remember, the `validate()` method will throw an exception if the movetext is not valid.

 ```php
 use Chess\Play\SanPlay;